How much impact do feelings and thoughts have on our body?

 Can positive thinking help prevent this negative impact to the body?

-We can all read up on COVID-19 and all the other bad things going on in the world any time we wish.
+We can read about crises and other bad things going on in the world any time we wish.
 But each person has the choice to ask themselves: is constantly checking the news doing me good?
 When do I feel energised, and when depleted?
 Isn't it much healthier, for example, to take a walk in the woods and discover how quiet everything has become, and observe the signs of spring?
 Or to sit down in the evening, deliberately slow down and spend this extra time with loved ones?

 Which exercises and tips can you recommend to combat anxiety?